mikedilger/mosaic-spec/docs/record.md

 2 bytes at `[192:194]`

 * `0x0001 ZSTD` - The payload is compressed with Zstd
-* `0x0002 PRINTABLE` - The payload is printable and can be displayed to end users
 * `0x0004 FROM_AUTHOR` - Servers SHOULD only accept the record from the author (requiring authentication)
-* `0x0008 TO_RECIPIENTS` - Servers SHOULD only serve the record to people tagged (requiring authentication)
-* `0x0010 EPHEMERAL` - The record is ephemeral; Servers should serve it to current subscribers and not keep it.
-* `0x0020 EDITABLE` - Among a group of records with the same address, only the latest one is valid, the others SHOULD be deleted or at least not served.
 * `0x0080, 0x0040` - Signature scheme:
     * `00 - EDDSA` - EdDSA ed25519 (default)
     * `01 - RESERVED FOR SECP256K1` - secp256k1 Schnorr signatures (not yet in use)